acgimael/roman/README.md

 ## Build

 Simply run `make` to build the programs.
 You may test the programs by running `make test`.
+If the test succeeds nothing will be printed to the terminal and the exit coud will be 0.

 ## Run

 To convert numbers to roman, run `bin/to_roman` from the top level directory of the project.

 The program will then proceed to read input from the terminal.
 You can quit by hitting `Ctrl-D` or `Ctrl-C`.